They can be set up in a home with a bad WiFi signal or in large areas such as a backyard or warehouse.

 It will need to be connected to a router with an Ethernet cable and is a PoE device which means it can receive power over Ethernet.

 The unit can also be plugged in with a standard power supply but most use Power-Over-Ethernet PoE injector.

-How fast the unit is will depend on the weakest link such as your ISP speed.
+The unit’s speed will depend on the weakest link, such as your ISP speed.

 The unit has an easy setup with an app that can be installed on a smartphone.

 Like the other units, an Ethernet cable is run to the unit from the router for internet access, and it will broadcast and receive a WiFi signal.

 Setting up a good WiFi 6 access point is a great way to give all your devices internet access.